mayu-live/framework/README.md

 [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 [Client stream implementation](https://github.com/mayu-live/framework/blob/main/lib/mayu/client/src/stream.ts).

-Callbacks and navigation events are sent as newline-delimited JSON over an authenticated `PATCH` stream.
+Callbacks and navigation events are sent as framed MessagePack tuples over an authenticated `PATCH` stream.
+Larger events are independently compressed with `deflate-raw`; browsers without request-stream support send the same frames in individual requests.
 The server dispatches callbacks to the owning component and streams the resulting command batches back to the browser.
 Events are at-most-once and are not replayed after a disconnect.

 Server responses are MessagePack batches.
 A batch is an ordered array of compact command tuples such as `["SetTextContent", id, text]`; one updater